DIY-Smart-Appliances/SmartFridge/README.md

 Each cellar can have an actuator for a fan.
 It is indicated with an F.

 ## HMI
 The fridge can have an interface.
 It can be used to simply display status or to set operating parameters.
+The presence of an HMI is indicated in the door components as H, the number of the HMI type and a + if it has buttons.

 For this project we will consider five interfaces.

-- Simple RGB LED.
+1. Simple RGB LED.
-- Matrix display
+2. Matrix display
   - with buttons
-- LED display
+3. LED display
   - with buttons
-- LED touch screen
+4. LED touch screen